coder/docs/environments/workspaces-as-code/index.md

 state: beta
 ---

-Workspaces as code (WAC) brings the _Infrastructure As Code_ paradigm to Coder environments.
+Workspaces as code (WAC) brings the _infrastructure as code_ paradigm to Coder environments.
 WAC allows you to define and create new environments using **workspace templates**.